What is professional indemnity insurance?

 This is where professional indemnity insurance – or PI for short – comes in.
 If a client or former client makes a claim against your business PI picks up the bill.
 That includes legal costs and any compensation.

-Sometimes known as professional liability insurance, don’t confuse PI with public liability insurance, which covers your business against accidents and injury to the public.
-PI is different, covering you for financial, sales or reputational damage that could result from your professional services.
+Sometimes known as professional liability insurance, don't confuse PI insurance with public liability insurance, which covers your business against accidents and injury to the public.
+Professional indemnity insurance is different, covering you for financial, sales or reputational damage that could result from your professional services.

 If your business gives advice, consultancy, offers a professional service, or handles data or intellectual property belonging to your clients, you may need PI.
 It can be particularly relevant for PR and marketing consultants, designers, IT consultants and web developers, amongst others.

-As well as protecting your business against claims, PI also has a role in helping you win or retain clients, with many companies now insisting that their suppliers have it.
+As well as protecting your business against claims, professional indemnity also has a role in helping you win or retain clients, with many companies now insisting that their suppliers have it.

 What are the risks

 Everything looks rosy when you win that new client, but what if things turn sour?
 If the project doesn't go as planned, they could allege you breached the contract.